Minecraft Data Packs / Mob

 6. Click "Done," and the pack will load into the game.

-So what does the extension do?
+So what does the custom item extension add?

 Glad you asked!
 The primary purpose of the extension is to add an incentive for exploring and hunting down patrols.
 As the Illagers will populate your world and they are rather curious in nature, you will at one point or another have to kill them.
 They will remember any hostile encounters and may send additional patrols to your base.
 With time, you may kill dozens, maybe hundreds of Illagers.
 To ensure the task doesn't feel like a chore and instead feels rewarding, this add-on to the main pack adds the following: